Chester in Queen Anne's County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Roads & Vehicles • Waterways & Vessels.

 Location.
 38° 58.522′ N, 76° 14.96′ W. Marker is in Chester, Maryland, in Queen Anne's County.
+It can be reached from Piney Narrows Road.
 This marker is near the Chesapeake Heritage & Visitor Center at the bridge to Ferry Point Park.
 Touch for map.
 Marker is at or near this postal address: 425 Piney Narrows Road, Chester MD 21619, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-War Along the Chesapeake (within shouting distance of this marker); Chesapeake Country National Scenic Byway (within shouting distance of this marker); Byway Destinations (within shouting distance of this marker); a different marker also named Byway Destinations (within shouting distance of this marker); Enemy Occupation (about 300 feet away, measured in a direct line); "O! say can you see " (about 300 feet away); War in the Chesapeake (about 300 feet away); Crossing Point (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: War Along the Chesapeake (within shouting distance of this marker); Chesapeake Country National Scenic Byway (within shouting distance of this marker); Byway Destinations (within shouting distance of this marker); a different marker also named Byway Destinations (within shouting distance of this marker); Enemy Occupation (about 300 feet away, measured in a direct line); From Marsh to Working Waterway (about 400 feet away); Crossing Point (approx. half a mile away); Working the Waters (approx. 0.6 miles away).
 Touch for a list and map of all markers in Chester.